Managing Partner: Mark A Grannis

 Main Areas of Practice:

-Communications & Internet: Regulation & Licensing: W&G’s communications, Internet, and technology practice—ranked in Band One by Chambers USA—is home to legal, policy, and engineering experts in virtually every area of communications and technology law, and has played a major role in shaping US regulation in these areas.
-W&G represents carriers, equipment providers, software companies, ISPs, telecommunications users, undersea cable operators, satellite providers,media companies, and investors.
-The firmassists its clients in regulatory, licensing, and enforcement proceedings before the Federal Communications Commission (FCC), Federal Trade Commission (FTC), the National Telecommunications and Information Administration (NTIA), State Department, the International Telecommunication Union, and other US and foreign government agencies on the full range of communications and technology regulatory issues, including wireline, wireless, roaming, satellite, and spectrum regulation; media (including satellite and cable); Internet and VoIP regulation; and accessibility rules.
+Communications & Internet: Regulation & Licensing: HWG’s communications, Internet, and technology practice—ranked in Band One by Chambers USA—is home to legal, policy, and engineering experts in virtually every area of communications and technology law, and has played a major role in shaping US regulation in these areas.
+HWG represents carriers, equipment providers, software companies, ISPs, telecommunications users, undersea cable operators, satellite providers, media companies, and investors.
+The firm assists its clients in regulatory, licensing, and enforcement proceedings before the Federal Communications Commission (FCC), Federal Trade Commission (FTC), the National Telecommunications and Information Administration (NTIA), State Department, the International Telecommunication Union (ITU), and other US and foreign government agencies on the full range of communications and technology regulatory issues, including wireline, wireless, roaming, satellite, and spectrum regulation; media (including satellite and cable); Internet and VoIP regulation; and accessibility rules.

-Communications & Internet: Mergers, Acquisitions & Financing: Transactions are central to W&G’s communications practice.
+Communications & Internet: Mergers, Acquisitions & Financing: Transactions are central to HWG’s communications practice.
 The firm assists large and small entities seeking FCC approval of transactions, such as mergers and acquisitions; transfers of wireline, wireless, broadcast, or satellite licenses; and spectrum leasing.
 It also supports client financing activities.
-Recent representations include: General Communication Inc. in establishment of its wireless joint venture with Alaska Communications Systems Group; DIRECTV in its offering of senior notes and establishment of a revolving credit facility; Tyco International in its spinoff of ADT Corporation and reorganization of its security business; NEATT Wireless in its sale of spectrum to AT&T; and ABRY Partners in its sale of Atlantic Broadband.
+Recent representations include: General Communication, Inc. in the establishment of its wireless joint venture with Alaska Communications Systems Group; DIRECTV in its offering of senior notes and the establishment of a revolving credit facility; Tyco International in its spin-off of ADT Corporation and the reorganization of its security business; NEATT Wireless in its sale of spectrum to AT&T; and ABRY Partners in its sale of Atlantic Broadband.

-Litigation: Supreme Court & Appellate: W&G attorneys brief and argue a wide variety of cases in the Supreme Court, including cases involving antitrust, communications law, employee benefits, torts, and criminal law.
-In the federal courts of appeals, W&G attorneys are involved in many of the most consequential cases in communications law each year, as well as a broad array of appeals in other substantive areas.
-This breadth of experience permits W&G to preserve victories at administrative agencies and trial courts, and to challenge adverse decisions.
-Recent matters include representing webcasters in a constitutional challenge to the Copyright Royalty Board in the DC Circuit and the Supreme Court; a foreign government in a Foreign Sovereign Immunities Act case in the DC Circuit and Supreme Court; and major telecommunications companies in the Supreme Court and various courts of appeals.
-W&G also filed amicus briefs on behalf of the leaders of the Democratic Party in health care cases decided by the Supreme Court in 2012, and more recently has filed amicus briefs in the courts of appeals and the Supreme Court in bankruptcy cases.
+Litigation: Supreme Court & Appellate: HWG attorneys brief and argue a wide variety of cases in the Supreme Court, including cases involving antitrust, communications law, employee benefits, torts, and criminal law.
+In the federal courts of appeals, HWG attorneys are involved in many of the most consequential cases in communications law each year, as well as a broad array of appeals in other substantive areas.
+This breadth of experience permits HW&G to preserve victories at administrative agencies and trial courts, and to challenge adverse decisions.
+Cases argued by HWG attorneys in 2013 include a landmark victory in a complex abstention case in the Supreme Court, a victory on behalf of a foreign sovereign in the DC Circuit in a Foreign Sovereign Immunities Act case, and a victory on behalf of cable subscribers in a Fourth Circuit case involving the validity of an exclusive service contract that also presented a plethora of administrative law issues including standing, mootness, and ripeness.

-Litigation: White Collar, Civil, Criminal, & Government Investigations: W&G represents large companies and individuals in civil litigation and government investigations before federal courts, state courts, arbitrators, and administrative tribunals.
+Litigation: White Collar, Civil, Criminal, & Government Investigations: HWG represents companies and individuals in civil litigation and government investigations before federal courts, state courts, arbitrators, and administrative tribunals.
 Led by Thomas Connolly, a former federal prosecutor, and widely recognized as one of the leading trial lawyers in Washington, DC, the firm’s trial litigation practice handles all stages of litigation, administrative investigations, and internal investigations—from formal discovery, to administrative investigations, through trial.
-Recent matters include representing Freddie Mac in relation to Justice Department investigations, defending foreign executives accused of tax, antitrust, and bribery crimes by the United States, defending a sovereign government sued in federal court, asserting, defending, and protecting privacy rights, and representing a wide range of communications companies in FCC enforcement actions and in investigations related to procurement, the Federal Universal Service Fund, E-Rate, and consumer billing practices.
+Recent matters include representing Freddie Mac in relation to Justice Department investigations; defending foreign executives accused of tax, antitrust, and bribery crimes by the United States; defending a foreign government sued in federal court; asserting, defending, and protecting privacy rights; and, representing a wide range of communications companies in FCC enforcement actions and in investigations related to procurement, the Federal Universal Service Fund, E-Rate, and consumer billing practices.

 Areas of Practice